3-manifolds/SnapPy/doc-source/installing.rst

 ======================================================

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
-The current version is 1.4.0 which was released on Dec 31, 2011.
+The current version is 1.4.1 which was released on Jan 2, 2012.

 Mac OS X
 ---------------